 - 1. Login to the AWS Management Console. - 2.
 On the top bar of the AWS Management Console, select the required Region. - 3.
 On the AWS top bar, click Services and then locate the Compute options. - 4.
 Under Compute, select EC2.
 The EC2 Dashboard appears. - 5.
 In the left menu, under Instances, select Instances.
 A list of your instances appears. - 6.
 Locate your Services Director instance. - 7.
-Right click on the Services Director instance, and select Instance Settings and then click Get Instance Screenshot.
+Right click on the Services Director instance, and select Instance Settings and then click Get System Log. - 8.
+Search the system log until you locate the following section: